WELCOME TO CHATTERTON LACEWORK

 Heritage Lacework Registrations

-Boston Fern Lacework appeared in the late 1880’s and early 1890’s.
-It was seen predominantly in and around Melbourne, it was one of many designs featuring the Australian ferns in particular the tree fern, as it is seen in the Fishfern Lacework design.
-The Birdsville Lacework design illustrates the sulphur crested cockatoo, this design originated…
+Heritage Clover Lacework appeared in the late 1880’s and early 1890’s.
+It was seen predominantly in and around Melbourne, it was one of many designs featuring the Australian vines and ferns in the design particular the tree fern, as it is seen in the Fishfern Lacework design.
+The Birdsville Lacework design illustrates the sulphur crested…

 Read more